elaineleeworld/compare-vue/README.md

 # compare-vue

-> A Vue.js project using Sass, Bulma, and a public API call
+> A Vue.js project using Sass, Bulma, Font Awesome icons, and a public API call

 ## Build Setup